qqianfeng/hithand_ros/README.md

 ## Introduction
-TThis repo aims to provide hithand catkin packages for running it in the gazebo simulation.
+This repo aims to provide hithand ros packages for running it in the gazebo simulation.

 ![Alt text](docs/HIT_Hand_II_444x600.jpg?raw=true "Title")
 ## Directory layout